Passphrase Best Practices¶

 Do not use your passphrase anywhere else.

 If you use your SecureDrop passphrase on another system, a compromise of that system could theoretically be used to compromise SecureDrop.
-You should avoid reusing passwords in general, but it is especially important to avoid doing so in the context of SecureDrop.
+You should avoid reusing passphrases in general, but it is especially important to avoid doing so in the context of SecureDrop.

 Your passphrase is associated with your pseudononymous account and all of your activity on the SecureDrop server.
 In order to preserve your anonymity, you should avoid creating physical or digital associations between yourself and your passphrase as much as possible.